GuiAlmeida/jquery-columns/README.md

 jQuery ul (unordered lists) Columns
 =======

-jQuery plugin that takes any unordered list and splits it into a specified number of columns.
+jQuery plugin that takes any unordered list and splits it into a specified number of columns, version 1.0.0

 Really easy to use.
 First include jquery.
 Then include jquery.columize-unordered-list.js